 Supply chain disruptions this year have amplified the conversation around re-shoring and supply chain management.
 According to NAM, more than 60% of respondents to a Manufacturing Leadership Council survey said they will increase their focus on supply chain resiliency in the future, with 43% suggesting that they will explore more local production or re-shoring.

 Even before the pandemic, re-shoring and supply chain resiliency were hot topics due to the increased costs of working in China, advances in automation, and the rise in the number of trade disputes.
 The trend seems to point towards more regionalized production and redundancy in suppliers in order to withstand shocks, from pandemics to trade wars.

 “A McKinsey study finds 70% of manufacturers expect to change global sourcing strategies, with 32% planning to relocate”

 Building the “Factory of the Future” on the Fly

 The COVID outbreak has led many manufacturers to speed up smart factory initiatives.
 According to Forrester Research, “The need for a rapid response to the pandemic removed obstacles to adoption” for technologies like 3D printing, augmented reality, and remote services.
 In addition, Forrester sees 2021 as a transitional year for smart manufacturing.
-Many manufacturers will look to recruit knowledge workers to man the factory of the future and 20% of manufacturers will migrate their disaster recovery strategies to resiliency strategies for manning the factory floor with minimal on-site personnel.
+Many manufacturers will look to recruit knowledge workers to operate the factory of the future and 20% of manufacturers will migrate their disaster recovery strategies to resiliency strategies for running the factory floor with minimal on-site personnel.